niemistaru/AJAX_project/README.md

 # AJAX_project

-Project for JavaScript course, AJAX call to a live REST API
+Project 2 for JavaScript course: AJAX call to a live REST API Laurea University of Applied Scienses